 How to Choose the Best Probiotic and Prebiotic Supplements

-A good probiotic supplement should contain the most studied strains, be alive, resistant to low pH/acids and thereby persisting in the intestine and able to adhere to the gut epithelium and have a high probiotic count.
+A good probiotic supplement should contain studied strains (number after them), be alive, resistant to low pH/acids and thereby persisting in the intestine and able to adhere to the gut epithelium.
 How many cheap probiotic products are dead upon delivery due to poor production and storage?
-You do get what you pay for with probiotics.

 The Best Probiotic Supplements For Adults